Monday, March 20, 2023

 conk-la-reeeee!

-it’s nearly time to plant new seeds for summer’s on its way.
+it’s nearing time to plant new seeds for summer’s on its way.

 The robins chirp--a joyful throng.